-(1) The cost of the medical and dental insurance is based on the average cost paid by us for health insurance for a family with dependent children during 2017.
+The cost of the medical and dental insurance is based on the average cost paid by us for health insurance for a family with dependent children during 2018.
 The actual amount will vary based on the cost of health insurance at the time of termination whether the individual is single or married and whether the individual has dependent children.

-(2) Represents the value of the unvested shares as of December 31, 2017 calculated using \$11.29 per share, the closing price of our common stock on December 29, 2017, and unvested cash dividends on those shares.
+(2) Represents the value of the unvested shares as of December 31, 2018 calculated using \$9.08 per share, the closing price of our common stock on December 31, 2018, and unvested cash dividends on those shares.

-(3) For valuation purposes, we have assumed the December 29, 2017 stock price of \$11.29, the 2015 PSU awards would be earned at 51.75% of target, the 2016 PSU awards would be earned at 71.1% of target and the 2017 PSU awards would be earned at 82.5% of target.
-However, except in the case of a change in control, PSUs will not be earned and converted into shares of common stock until the end of the performance period.

-- (4) The cost of the excise tax gross up is an estimate based on a number of assumptions, including: (i) DiamondRock is subject to a change of control on December 31, 2017, (ii) all the named executive officers are terminated on December 31, 2017 without cause following that change of control, (iii) all the named executive officers receive cash incentive compensation for 2017 using the target percentage for each executive officer and (iv) the change of control occurs at a price equal to our closing stock price on December 29, 2017. - (5) The amount of severance benefits payable to Mr. Furbay is subject to excise tax, therefore his cash severance has been reduced by \$560,464 so that the payment does not trigger the excise tax.
+- (3) For valuation purposes, we have assumed the December 31, 2018 stock price of \$9.08, the 2016, 2017 and 2018 PSU awards would be earned at 77.8%, 49.3% and 48.2% of target, respectively.
+However, except in the case of a change in control, PSUs will not be earned and converted into shares of common stock until the end of the performance period. - (4) The cost of the excise tax gross up is an estimate based on a number of assumptions, including: (i) DiamondRock is subject to a change of control on December 31, 2018, (ii) all the named executive officers are terminated on December 31, 2018 without cause following that change of control, (iii) all the named executive officers receive cash incentive compensation for 2018 using the target percentage for each executive officer and (iv) the change of control occurs at a price equal to our closing stock price on December 31, 2018.
+Only Mr. Brugger would be eligible for an excise tax gross-up. - (5) The amount of severance benefits payable to Mr. Furbay is subject to excise tax, therefore his cash severance has been reduced by \$409,174 so that the payment does not trigger the excise tax.

-The foregoing table describes what Mr. Mahoney would have received upon termination as of December 31, 2017.
-Mr. Mahoney will separate from the Company effective March 31, 2018.
-Under his severance agreement, upon his separation, Mr. Mahoney is entitled to receive a cash payment totaling \$1,620,000 (less applicable deductions) in addition to his prorated target cash bonus for 2018.
-Additionally, as provided under his severance agreement, Mr. Mahoney's unvested restricted stock and PSUs will immediately vest upon his separation, but his unvested PSUs will not be earned until the end of their respective performance periods.
+Mr. Mahoney separated from the Company effective March 31, 2018.
+Under his severance agreement, Mr. Mahoney received a cash payment totaling \$900,000 (less applicable deductions), which included his prorated target cash bonus for 2018.
+Additionally, Mr. Mahoney forfeited his unvested restricted stock and PSUs.